mohammad-mirzaie-gh/mohammad-mirzaie-gh/README.md

 ![Header](./header.png)

 # Hi, I'm Mohammad Mirzaie 👋
-**Biomedical Engineering student · Software Developer**
+**Biomedical Engineering Student · Software Developer**

+I specialize in developing production-ready web and desktop applications with a strong focus on efficiency, scalability, and maintainability.
+Passionate about leveraging software solutions to enhance biomedical research and healthcare technologies.
-Building production-ready web & desktop apps.
-Sharing projects and tutorials on GitHub & YouTube.
+Sharing knowledge, projects, and tutorials on GitHub and YouTube to contribute to the developer and scientific community.

 ---